Wolford Chapel

 The chapel is a Grade II listed building.
-It is a small building, rectangular in plan, built of local stone rubble with limestone ashlar details and a slate roof.
+It is a small structure, rectangular in plan, built of local stone rubble with limestone ashlar details and a slate roof.

-Simcoe's wife, Elizabeth Simcoe and some of their children are also buried at the site, which is maintained by local people on behalf of the John Graves Simcoe Memorial Foundation.
+It is also the burial place of Simcoe, his wife Elizabeth Simcoe (1766-1850), and six of their eleven children.
+(Rev Henry Addington Simcoe is buried in Cornwall, England and Katherine, b.
+1793 died in Upper Canada, is buried in Toronto.)
+The site continues to be maintained by local residents on behalf of the Foundation.